Pete Maravich Played Just 26 Games With the Boston Celtics but Had a Heated Moment With Teammate Larry Bird

-That was the case with the Miami Heat in March when they battled for the top seed in the East.
-During a blowout loss to Green’s Warriors, Miami star Jimmy Butler, Udonis Haslem, and head coach Erik Spoelstra all had words during the second half of the game, making postgame highlights.
-That triggered a memory from former Boston Celtics star Cedric Maxwell.
+This was the case with the Heat in March 2022 when Miami battled for the top seed in the East.
+During a blowout loss to Draymond Green’s Warriors, Miami star Jimmy Butler, Udonis Haslem, and head coach Erik Spoelstra all had words during the second half, making postgame highlights.
+It triggered a memory from former Boston Celtics star Cedric Maxwell.

 Maxwell said those things happen.
 He recalled a similar incident between future Hall of Famers Pete Maravich and Larry Bird when they were teammates in Boston.